witheve/docs/drafts/handbook/strings/split.md

 # split

-splits a string according to a delimiter
+splits a string at the given delimiter

 ## Syntax